Biden’s $600 IRS Taxpayer Reporting Proposal ‘Massive Invasion of Financial Privacy’: Bank Association Exec

 “It’s our job as a national banking trade association to sound the alarm bells not only for the banking sector, but really alerting people of what’s happening with their financial data and their financial privacy,” Merski said.

-Yellen, in an interview on CNBC’s “Squawk Box” earlier this week, dismissed privacy concerns, calling the collection of such information “routine.”
+Yellen, in an interview on CNBC’s “Squawk Box” last week, dismissed privacy concerns, calling the collection of such information “routine.”

 “It’s just a few pieces of information about individual bank accounts, nothing at the transaction level that would violate privacy,” Yellen said.